Hagen10/Pico1/README.md

 ## ExpNine
 - Like with many other experiments, the booklet claims the range is 0-65535 (16 bit) but the range ends up being 0-4096 only.
 Not sure why that is the case.

+## ExpTen
+- Check and see if having the same interrupt for each of the buttons is a bad idea!

 ## Debugging

 CMakeLists.txt has `pico_enable_stdio_usb(FirstPico 1)` set to 1 to allow us to get logs from `printf` in our terminal.
 To disable this, set it to `0`.